HomeSocial MediaHow Social Media Can Impact What You Buy

 • Behind-the-scenes glimpses that build brand affinity and trust

-• User-generated content that showcases authentic product experiences
+• User-generated content that shows real product experiences

 • Interactive elements like polls and questions that gather insights while building engagement

-Forward-thinking companies now use social media not just to promote existing products but to inform the development of new ones.
-This approach, called “social-led product development,” leverages consumer conversations to identify unmet needs and test concepts.
+Some companies now use social media not just to promote products but to help develop new ones.
+This approach, called “social-led product development,” uses consumer conversations to spot unmet needs and test ideas.

-According to research from the Center for Media and Social Impact, brands that incorporate social listening into product development see 23% higher success rates for new product launches and 18% lower development costs.
+According to research from the Center for Media and Social Impact, brands that build social listening into product development see 23% higher success rates for new launches and 18% lower development costs.

 Key Insight: Fenty Beauty revolutionised the cosmetics industry by listening to social media conversations about the lack of inclusive shade ranges.
-By developing products directly addressing these concerns, they generated £72 million in sales in their first month alone.
+By developing products directly addressing these concerns, they generated GBP 72 million in sales in their first month alone.

 1. Monitor conversations about your category, not just your brand